“A new opportunity in life, unhampered by the pressure and discouragement of preexisting debt.”

 The biggest hurdle to filing a Chapter 7 Bankruptcy in New Jersey is qualifying for one.
 In a Chapter 7 Bankruptcy

 , an individual or married couple is seeking a complete forgiveness of their personal debts with no repayment to their creditors.
 Over the past few years, there has been heightened scrutiny by bankruptcy trustees for individuals seeking this complete forgiveness.
-An in-depth consultation will determine whether or not you can qualify for a Chapter 7 Bankruptcy, and if Chapter 7 Bankruptcy is the right option for you.
+An in-depth consultation with an experienced bankruptcy lawyer will determine whether or not you can qualify for a Chapter 7 Bankruptcy, and if Chapter 7 Bankruptcy is the right option for you.

 Chapter 7 Business Bankruptcy